Meet Yvonne

 I’m guilty of a few writer clichés (tea-gulper here), but I also ride a motorcycle (code name Mo) with my goggle-wearing canine sidekick, hike volcanoes for fun, and hold triple citizenship.
 Growing up between cultures sparked my love for telling stories that make us kinder, more courageous, more connected humans.

-Stories can do all of that for us while still being entertaining and fun: full of hooky plots, emotional stakes, and propulsive drama.
+Stories can do so much for us while still being entertaining: full of hooky plots, emotional stakes, and propulsive drama.
 (I’m also a sucker for sentient objects, unique magic systems, and the occasional cyborg.)

-All this to say: Welcome to the story-lover’s corner of the Internet.
-Whether you are on the hunt for your next favorite read, need a quick escape, or are seeking connection, I hope you feel right at home.
+Whether you are on the hunt for your next favorite read, need a quick escape, or are seeking help editing your work-in-progress, I hope you feel right at home.
 I’m glad you’re here!

 My Writing Journey